As a little girl, I remember missionary prayer cards. I remember having missionaries come to our church.

 After all, walking a road of obedience wherever in the world you are, you need the same Breath of Heaven to get you through your days, the same Jesus holding your hand and the same divine strength to be about His business.
 So we walk together… the journey of faith.

-Getting a glimpse behind that cute prayer card.
+Getting a glimpse behind those cute prayer cards.